multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 * `needs to be fixed：`There is a issue in the data review stage that needs to be fixed, and we will respond to the specific issue in the discussion forum of the corresponding PR.
 * `merged：`Congratulations, the new dataset you produced has been merged into the Multi-SWE-RL community!

-We will review the PRs on the  [Multi-SWE-RL Dashboard](https://github.com/users/multi-swe-bench/projects/3/views/1)  **every three months**，
+We will review the PRs on the [Multi-SWE-RL Contribution Progress Dashboard](https://docs.google.com/spreadsheets/d/1C90SiRmlac3FizmsJzxzrhSNsnCjyYewdrXzFbBV4x0/edit?gid=0#gid=0) **every three months**，

 If you have any questions about the process, you can also join our [Discord](https://discord.gg/EtfbkfqUuN) to discuss it!